Corbin-Rochelle/Design-Document/README.md

 - Corbin Rochelle
   - ctr233

-List of Classes and Explaination:
+List of Classes and Explanation:
 1. Inventory: This is the most simple, yet, neccessary class for an e-commerce store.
 For our store to function as a store we need to keep track of what we have and some information about each item.
 2. User: This class will allow user accounts to be created and to view the information associated with them.
 3. Order: This class will takes in the users order information, associate it with the users personal information and where to ship them.
 4. Shopping Cart: This class will handle everything related to a user's shopping cart, such as checking out and totaling the price.
-5.

 ## Detailed UML Class diagrams